Skip to content

 conversation/say

-Send a message in the conversation.
-This sends the full history to the LLM and returns a new conversation with both the user message and the assistant's reply appended.
+Send a user message to the LLM and get a response.
+Returns a new conversation with both the user message and the assistant's reply appended.

 (define conv (conversation/new {:model "claude-haiku-4-5-20251001"}))